 Then your cron jobs would be like this:

-Notice there are spaces all over the place, you need to respect every space or you will get in trouble.
+Notice there are spaces before and after PHP and one more after console, you need to respect every space or you will get in trouble.

 Install your cron jobs!